Babul Supriyo formally resigns as MP | Politics

 Former BJP leader Babul Supriyo formally resigned as an MP on Tuesday, a month after he quit the party to join the Mamata Banerjee-led TMC.

-Supriyo thanked the BJP leadership for the confidence they had shown in him.
+Supriyo thanked the BJP leadership for the confidence it had shown in him.

-''My heart is heavy as I had began my political career with the BJP.
-I thank the PM, party chief, and Amit Shah.
+''My heart is heavy as I had begun my political career with the BJP.
+I thank the prime minister, party chief and Amit Shah.
 They showed confidence in me.
 I had left politics wholeheartedly.
 I thought that if I am not a part of the party, I should not keep any seat for myself,'' he said after meeting Lok Sabha Speaker Om Birla.

+Supriyo in a letter to Birla sought his blessings to now embark on a ''new journey''.

+He said that he will always cherish the experience, enlightenment, knowledge and insight that he has earned as a parliamentarian and that it will help him as a person in the outside world too in the years to come.

+''I am proud to have walked the corridors of this historic monument (Parliament) and traversed by many a visionary leaders, statesmen, freedom fighters and luminaries who crafted the history of our motherland and paved the path for her having a secure and glorious future,'' the two-term MP from West Bengal's Asansol said.

+He also lauded Speaker Birla for his ''affable nature and elegant humour''.

-The development comes after the two-term MP from West Bengal's Asansol had on September 20 -- two days after joining the state's ruling Trinamool Congress party -- written to Birla, seeking a ''brief'' appointment with him to formally resign as a member of the House.
+Two days after joining the ruling Trinamool Congress (TMC) in West Bengal, Supriyo had on September 20 written to Birla seeking a ''brief'' appointment with him to formally resign as a member of the Lok Sabha.

-The singer-turned-politician has repeatedly stressed that he did not want to continue as an MP since he was no longer a member of the party for which he won the seat.
+He also posted a collage superimposing a photo of him in 2014, captioning it --''after taking oath as MP'' -- with another image of him captioned -- ''after quitting as MP today, 2021''.

+The second image shows him relaxed, lounging in his ''favourite roadside bench on Rafi Marg in Delhi,'' where he says he went and ''sat alone when I wanted some time for myself.''
+PTI ASG TIR ANB ANB

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)